 The impacts of deforestation are numerous.
-Burning & logging reduces photosynthesis and releases carbon locked in trees resulting in large amounts of carbon-dioxide and reduction of oxygen in the atmosphere.
+Burning & logging reduces photosynthesis and releases carbon locked in trees of smounts of carbon-dioxide and reduction of oxygen in the atmosphere.
 The land is only fertile for a few years, leading loggers to destroy more forests.